Southern Oregon Coast Lighthouse Tour

 Port Orford, Cape Blanco Lighthouse

 After a restful night, grab a latte and muffin at Bandon Baking Company, situated just below Bandon Inn on 2nd Street.
-For a more hearty breakfast, sit down at The Station Restaurant on the north end of Old Town.
+For a more hearty breakfast, sit down at The Station Restaurant on the east end of Old Town.
 Either is just the thing to prepare you for a trip south to Cape Blanco Lighthouse.
 Commissioned in 1870, it’s the oldest standing lighthouse on the Oregon Coast.
 Located at the state’s westernmost tip on a cliff 245-feet above the Pacific, Cape Blanco Lighthouse offers stunning ocean views.
 To learn about early 20th century farm life in Oregon, stop by the historic Hughes House located nearby.
 Both sites are listed on the National Register of Historic Places.

 Battle Rock Park & Port Orford Lifeboat Station

 Continue your exploration of history by driving further south into Port Orford, the oldest town on the Oregon Coast and the most westerly in the lower 48 states.
 Port Orford offers some of the most scenic coastline in Oregon.
 Turn into Battle Rock Park and learn how the rock got its name.
 Walk next door to Red Fish Restaurant for awesome views that are sure to make your meal memorable.
 Afterwards, head up to the Port Orford Lifeboat Station, a museum and interpretive center, to learn about the heroic lifesaving efforts of the US Coast Guard on the Oregon Coast.
 Several short, easy trails originating at the station meander around the headlands and offer still more fantastic views.

 Bandon, Coquille River Lighthouse

 Heading back north, drive past downtown Bandon and out to Bullards Beach State Park to see the iconic Coquille River Lighthouse from the other side of the jetty.
 Built in 1896 and decommissioned in 1939, the Coquille River Lighthouse was restored as an interpretive center in 1979.
 Bring your fat-tire or mountain bike to ride the hard-packed sand, or just enjoy a stroll while watching the waves.